Chapter 8 : Suspect

 “What are you doing?” he asked.
 I frowned; I wanted to tell him.
 To grab onto him and just say that life was crazy and I wished I hadn’t ever got my letter because having a lie in seemed less complicated than what I was facing.

-Edward snickered at my half-hearted attempt of a joke and pulled me off the ground.
+Edward snickered, but he also leaned down and pulled me off the ground.
 I held his arms for a moment too long and he got the concerned look in his eyes again.
-I smiled at him brightly, trying to at least appear cheery.
-It was reassuring to see him because I think somewhere in the back of my mind I thought I’d end up here and they’d all be dead.
+Smiling, I squeezed passed him into the house.
+Brushing off the dirt on the back of my robes I kicked off my shoes.
+It was reassuring to see him.
+I think somewhere in the back of my mind I thought I’d end up here and they’d all be dead.

 I know, the very picture of optimism right there.